rstudio/rstudio/dependencies/windows/README.md

 - Open an Administrator PowerShell and enter this command:
     - `Set-ExecutionPolicy Unrestricted -force`
 - Execute the downloaded `Install-RStudio-Prereqs.ps1` script
-- wait for the script to complete (UI will be shown when installing Qt, but don't interact with it, the script will make the selections)
+- Wait for the script to complete (UI will be shown when installing Qt, but don't interact with it, the script will make the selections)

 Clone the Repo and Run Batch File